 - Most billing is now done electronically, with a few exceptions, and Electronic Practice Management (EPM) systems are commonly linked to Electronic Health Records (EHRs) to support a streamlined process.

 - An effective revenue cycle includes not only submitting the initial claim for services rendered but also a mechanism to track and reconcile payments, correct and re-submit claims, and manage any payer denials in a timely manner.

-This brief guide on maximizing third-party billing, covers best practices for the Child Health and Disability Prevention Program (CHDP), FamilyPACT Program, Medi-Cal Managed Care, and Minor Consent Medi-Cal.
+Our updated guide on maximizing third-party billing covers best practices for the Child Health and Disability Prevention Program (CHDP), FamilyPACT Program, Medi-Cal Managed Care, and Minor Consent Medi-Cal.

 Grant Funding & Other Support